nosana-ci/nosana-schema-validator/README.md

 # Nosana Validate Pipeline Schema

-Simple to use library to validate Nosana Pipeline Schema.
+Simple to use library to validate Nosana Pipeline Schemas.
 You can learn more about the pipeline at [Nosana Pipeline documentation](https://docs.nosana.io/pipelines/intro.html).

 The schema can be found at [src/schema.ts](src/schema.ts).

 When this library is bundled as UMD and ESM, types are also included.

-# Quickstart
+## Quickstart

 Install: